-Stockholders of record at the close of business on December 27, 2010 will be entitled to vote at the Annual Meeting or any adjournment thereof.
-As of November 30, 2010, there were 39,332,296 shares of Common Stock and 5,618,075 shares of Class B Common Stock outstanding.
-Each share of Common Stock is entitled to one vote at the Annual Meeting and each share of Class B Common Stock is entitled to ten votes.
-The holders of Common Stock and Class B Common Stock will vote as a single class on all matters to be considered at the Annual Meeting.
+Stockholders of record at the close of business on January 23, 2012 will be entitled to vote at the Annual Meeting or any adjournment thereof.
+As of December 30, 2011, there were 44,957,601 shares of Common Stock outstanding.
+Each share of Common Stock is entitled to one vote at the Annual Meeting.
+The holders of Common Stock will vote as a single class on all matters to be considered at the Annual Meeting.

-The presence, in person or by proxy, of a majority of the voting power of our Common Stock and Class B Common Stock issued and outstanding and entitled to vote is necessary to constitute a quorum at the Annual Meeting.
-The affirmative vote of the holders of a plurality of the voting power of Common Stock and Class B Common Stock represented in person or by proxy at the Annual Meeting is required to elect directors, and the affirmative vote of the holders of a majority of the voting power of Common Stock and Class B Common Stock represented at the Annual Meeting, voting as a single class, is required to act on Proposal 2, as more fully set forth in this Proxy Statement, and on any other matter properly brought before the meeting.
+The presence, in person or by proxy, of a majority of the voting power of our Common Stock issued and outstanding and entitled to vote is necessary to constitute a quorum at the Annual Meeting.
+The affirmative vote of the holders of a plurality of the voting power of Common Stock represented in person or by proxy at the Annual Meeting is required to elect directors under Proposal 1, and the affirmative vote of the holders of a majority of the voting power of Common Stock represented at the Annual Meeting, voting as a single class, is required to act on Proposal 2 and Proposal 3, as more fully set forth in this Proxy Statement, and on any other matter properly brought before the meeting.